CumulusNetworks/docs/content/cumulus-linux-40/Whats-New/_index.md

     - {{<link url="Management-VRF" text="Management VRF">}} is enabled by default
     - {{<link url="Basic-Configuration" text="ARP/ND suppression">}} is enabled by default on all VXLAN interfaces
     - {{<link url="Basic-Configuration" text="MAC learning">}} is disabled by default on all VXLAN bridge ports

-For complete details on the differences between Cumulus Linux 4.0.0 and Cumulus Linux 3.7, refer to {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/360038231814" text="this article">}}.

-Whether you are installing Cumulus Linux 4.0.0 for the first time or upgrading from an earlier version, follow the steps in {{<link url="Upgrading-Cumulus-Linux">}}.